 Recreation Capital Fund

 The Recreation Capital Fund is used for larger projects involving parks.
-The Pedestrian Path (located across from the Township building) was begun in 2021, continued in 2022 and will hopefully be completed in 2023.
+The Pedestrian Path (located across from the Township building) was begun in 2021, continued through 2022-23, and should be completed in 2024.

 Stormwater Reserve Fund